 Symptoms of type 2 diabetes are similar to type 1 diabetes.
 However, in type 2 diabetes, symptoms may be milder initially, and become progressively worse over time.
 They include:

 Type 2 diabetes is a debilitating condition.
 The chronic high blood glucose levels results in various complications including, but not limited to:

 - Nerve damage

 - Diabetic retinopathy (retina or eye become damages)

 - Miscarriage and still-birth

 Weight Management and Diabetes

-Exercise can help reduce the risk of type 2 diabetes through contributing to weight loss, and helping with the management of blood glucose levels by increasing the sensitivity of cells to insulin.
+Exercise can help reduce the risk of type 2 diabetes through contributing to weight loss as part of a weight management plan, and helping with the management of blood glucose levels by increasing the sensitivity of cells to insulin.